Magnetic vs Electronic Ballasts—An Easy Way to Tell Which You Have

 Here's a Quick Way to Determine If Your Fluorescent Fixtures Can Work with Direct Drop-in LED Tubes

-However, direct drop-in LED tubes are not compatible with magnetic ballasts.
-You can determine whether you have a magnetic ballast or electronic ballast in your fixture in seconds.
+With a smartphone or digital camera, you can determine whether you have a magnetic ballast or electronic ballast in your fixture in seconds.
 Simply turn the light on, then take a photo of the fixture using your smartphone or digital camera.

 - If there are no dark bands on the resulting image, you have an electronic ballast that is likely to work with direct drop-in LED tubes (with caveats: see the next section below).

-- If you see dark bands on the image, you will need to purchase ballast-bypass tubes and remove the ballast from your fixture before installation.
+- If you see bands on the image, you will need to purchase ballast-bypass tubes and remove the ballast from your fixture before installation.

 iPhone photo showing fluorescent fixture with electronic ballast.
 Fixture may be compatible with drop-in LED tubes.